-- The Referee ("SHUSHIN') shall have the power to conduct matches (including announcing the start, the suspension, and the end of the match). - Give all commands and make all announcements. - To inspect equipment to ensure it is in compliance with requirements and possess no threat of injury to either competitor. - To inspect equipment to ensure it presents no safety hazard or offer no significant competitive advantage. - To award score for an accurate and decisive technique in accordance to guidelines and criteria set forth in these rules. - To obtain and act upon the opinion(s) of the Judges. - To conduct voting (HANTEI) of the Referee Panel and announce the result. - To announce the winner. - To resolve ties in accordance to prescribed rules. - To announce and start an extra bout when required. - When three or more judges signaled (by flags or whistle) indicating an effective technique delivered by one of the contestants, the referee must suspend the match, observe their opinion and render a decision on the match. - To explain to the Area Controller or Referee Council, if necessary the basis for giving a judgment. - To impose penalties and to issue warning (before, during, or after a bout). - The authority of the Referee is not confined solely to the competition area but also to its entire immediate perimeter. - To request confirmation of the Judges' verdict in instances where there may, in the Referee's opinion, be grounds for the judges to re-evaluate their call for warning or penalty. - To stop the match when in the Referee's opinion, there has been a point scored, a foul committed, or to ensure the safety of the contestants. - Has the power to call up the judges to discuss disqualification (Kata or Kumite Hansoku/Shikaku).
+- A. The Referee ("SHUSHIN') shall have the power to conduct matches (including announcing the start, the suspension, and the end of the match). - B. Give all commands and make all announcements. - C. To inspect equipment to ensure it is in compliance with requirements and possess no threat of injury to either competitor. - D. To inspect equipment to ensure it presents no safety hazard or offers no significant competitive advantage. - E. To award score for an accurate and decisive technique in accordance with guidelines and criteria set forth in these rules. - F. To obtain and act upon the opinion(s) of the Judges. - G. To conduct voting (HANTEI) of the Referee Panel and announce the result. - H. To announce the winner. - I. To resolve ties in accordance with prescribed rules. - J. To announce and start an extra bout when required. - K. When three or more judges signaled (by flags or whistle) indicating an effective technique delivered by one of the contestants, the referee must suspend the match, observe their opinion and render a decision on the match. - L. To explain to the Area Controller or Referee Council, if necessary the basis for giving a judgment. - M. To impose penalties and to issue warnings (before, during, or after a bout).

+- N. The authority of the Referee is not confined solely to the competition area but also to its entire immediate perimeter. - O. To request confirmation of the Judges' verdict in instances where there may, in the Referee's opinion, be grounds for the judges to re-evaluate their call for warning or penalty. - P. To stop the match when in the Referee's opinion, there has been a point scored, a foul committed, or to ensure the safety of the contestants. - Q. Has the power to call up the judges to discuss disqualification (Kata or Kumite Hansoku/Shikaku).